mistic100/UMWP-Autochanger/README.md

 ## Configuration
-* Double-click on a set to edit it.
-You can change its name, its style (one image for each monitor or one image for the whole desktop), the transformation style for images (center, tile or stretch) and the hotkey.
+* Right-click on a set to open a menu from which you can edit the set, change its state and delete it.

 * On the "Options" dialog you can choose the delay, change the behavior of the tool and configure the hotkeys.
 Hotkeys are a way to interact with the application while it is hidden in the system bar.
 Hotkeys can also be defined for each individual sets.